Mookie Betts Preview, Player Props: Dodgers vs. Rockies

 Mookie Betts At The Plate

-- Betts leads Los Angeles with 176 hits, batting .309 this season with 80 extra-base hits.
+- Betts has 176 hits, which leads Los Angeles hitters this season, while batting .309 with 80 extra-base hits.

-- Among qualifying hitters in MLB action, he ranks sixth in batting average, fourth in on-base percentage, and fifth in slugging.
+- Among qualified hitters in MLB, his batting average ranks sixth, his on-base percentage ranks fifth, and he is fifth in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.